-You may use the data from the BAG, including all postal codes, without any restrictions.
+You may use the data from the BAG (in Dutch), including all postal codes, without any restrictions.
 For example, for creating applications (apps) for smartphones or tablets.

-Do you use data relating to soil and subsoil?
-The national government, as well as local governments (such as provinces, municipalities and water authorities), is obliged to centrally register any new data.
+Do you use data relating to subsoil and the subsurface?
+National and local governments (such as provinces, municipalities and water authorities) are obliged to centrally register any new data.
 They do so in the National Key Registry of the Subsurface (Basisregistratie Ondergrond, BRO).
 This registry contains data on: